undefined

 Nyatapola Temple

-One notable example of Malla architecture is the Nyatapola Temple in Bhaktapur, located in Bhaktapur.
-Built in 1702 by King Bhupatindra Malla, the temple is known for its impressive five-story structure over 30 meters high.
+Another typical example of Malla architecture is Nyatapola Temple in Bhaktapur.
+Established in 1702 by King Bhupatindra Malla, this is known for its massive five-tier roof with the height of over thirty meters.

 Golden Gate Temple